Submitty/api.submitty.org/source/index.html.md

 }
 ```

 Submitty uses [JSON Web Tokens](https://jwt.io/) to allow access to the API.
-You can obtain your API key through the following endpoint.
+You can obtain your API token through the following endpoint.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Kittn expects for the API token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: my_token`

 <aside class="notice">
-You must replace <code>my_token</code> with your personal API key.
+You must replace <code>my_token</code> with your personal API token.
 </aside>

 ## Get Token